kumaravelrajan/Basic-Economics-Sowell-Questions/PART-I-PRICES-AND-MARKETS.md

     The real cost of building a bridge is whatever else could have been built with that same labor and material.
 This is also true at the level of a given individual.
 The cost of watching a television sitcom or soap opera is the value of the other things that could have been done with that same time.

-### 11) How does rent control affect the average number of persons per apartment and the average amount of time that the same persons stay in the same apartment?
+### 11) How does rent control affect the average number of persons per apartment and the average amount of time that the same persons stay in the same apartment? (pages 39–41)